saltstack/salt/doc/topics/aws.rst

           VirtualName: ephemeral1

-Modify AWS Tags
+Modify EC2 Tags
 ===============
-One of the features of AWS is the ability to tag resources.
+One of the features of EC2 is the ability to tag resources.
 In fact, under the hood, the names given to EC2 instances by salt-cloud are actually just stored as a tag called Name.
 Salt Cloud has the ability to manage these tags: